Academic & Wellbeing Support

 - Residential Life Team - the Residential Life team work and live alongside you within the Halls of Residences and are a key part of the University's welfare and support network.

-- Security Services - the University Security Team works 24 hours a day to support the University’s overall aims by ensuring there is a safe, secure and friendly environment for all.
+- Community Safety - the Community Safety Team works 24 hours a day to support the University’s overall aims by ensuring there is a safe, secure and friendly environment for all.

 - Student Opportunity: skills - a great resource for improving skills and student development.